FLARE145/broBallGenerator/README.md

 Download it and run it

 ### also
-If you want to use not the exe one you gotta get pillow, ttk themes and klembord
+If you want to use not the exe one you gotta get pillow, ttk themes and copykitten